-If the resource was transferred to Then proof is needed for
+If the resource was transferred to Then proof is needed for if the resource was transferred to i nen proof is needed for

 Another person for the sole benefit of the customer's spouse

 The customer's legal marriage to the spouse.
 See MA520 for proof needed.